 - Are there any legal issues to consider?

-Download this important whitepaper from Harris & Associates' Special District Finance team Senior Director, Alison Bouley, to learn more and help your agency avoid legal and political ramifications.
+Download this important whitepaper from Harris & Associates' Special District Finance team Vice President, Alison Bouley, to learn more and help your agency avoid legal and political ramifications.